Emotional Intelligence Activities & Exercises

 5. Emotional Intelligence Activities & Games

-- EQ Skills Cards (60 color-coded cards for Self-Management, Social Awareness, and Relationship Skills)
+- Response Cards (54): Self-Awareness Cards and EQ Skills Cards (60 color-coded cards for Self-Management, Social Awareness, and Relationship Skills)

-Developing Emotional Intelligence Coaching Cards – Developing Emotional Intelligence Coaching Cards encourage reflection and discussion of self-awareness and self-development.
+- Developing Emotional Intelligence Coaching Cards – The Developing Emotional Intelligence Coaching Card Deck encourages reflection and discussion of self-awareness and self-development.
 Use the deck to effectively develop your team’s emotional intelligence, during training courses and workshops.
 This deck, specifically designed for emotional intelligence exercises, includes:

 - 48 cards arranged in 4 colored suits to correspond to the emotional intelligence model.